Skip to content

 Tools that show you what Seller Central hides

 Seller Central reports gross revenue and basic fee breakdowns.
-It does not consolidate advertising spend, return costs, storage fees, and shipping into a single true profit view.
+It does not consolidate advertising spend, return costs, storage fees, inbound placement charges, and shipping into a single true profit view.
+Worse, the timing is misleading: the inbound placement fee is netted from your proceeds roughly 45 days after Amazon receives your shipment, which lands the cost in a different month from the sales it belongs to.
 This is why most sellers overestimate their margins.
 They are assembling pieces from 4 different reports and missing components.

 Here is what I recommend, starting with what costs you nothing.

 Amazon FBA Revenue Calculator (free).
 Built into Amazon.
 Good for pre-launch cost estimation.
 You input product dimensions, weight, and price, and it shows referral fees and FBA fees.
-Limitation: no ongoing tracking, no advertising costs, no return rate modeling.
+Limitation: no ongoing tracking, no advertising costs, no return rate modeling, and it will not surface the inbound placement or low-inventory-level fees that hit you after launch.
 Use this during Phase 1 planning to sanity-check your unit economics.
 Not your profitability system.

 Sellerboard.
 Tracks profit per SKU with PPC and refund data included.
 Decent for sellers who need a dedicated profit dashboard without building their own spreadsheet.
 Gives you a closer approximation of true unit economics than Seller Central alone.